Calabi-Yau algebras and the shifted noncommutative symplectic structure: Some basics of noncommutative geometry

 \subsection{Actions of noncommutative vectors on noncommutative forms}

-Analogously to the classical case, the noncommutative vectors act on noncommutative forms by contraction and by Lie derivative, which together form the noncommutative version of the Cartan identity (see Lemma \ref{Cartanformula}).
+Analogous to the classical case, the noncommutative vectors act on noncommutative forms by contraction and by Lie derivative, which together satisfy the noncommutative version of the Cartan identity (see Lemma \ref{Cartanformula}).